Stanford-AIMI/GREEN/README.md

 ```
 Adjust the `--nproc_per_node` to your number of GPUS.

+The individual error counts and number of matched findings are summarized in `in result_df`.
+The function that extracts the error counts from a green model output is [parse_error_counts](https://github.com/Stanford-AIMI/GREEN/blob/474ba6ec83238a9ab3343f159032494c3a19b29b/green_score/green.py#L256).
+The pattern `r'\(\w\)\s.*?:\s(\d+)'` as proposed by claude or gpt, does not yield the same level of correctness in our experiements.

 ## Benchmark

 All scores are reported on the Internal Test (GPT-4 Annotation) dataset.